yanvow/adhd_ds/index.md

 According to the silhouette graph, the optimal number of clusters for action movies is 3, for drama movies is 4, for comedy movies is 3, and for horror movies is 3.
 Additionally, using discrete features rather than continuous features results in a higher silhouette score.
 Therefore, we use the resulting number of clusters and discrete features to perform timeseries clustering.

 You may be wondering which cluster within each genre is the most successful in terms of profitability and IMDB rating.
 Let's continue uncovering the perfect recipe for a successful movie in each genre.

 ### The Emotional Influence of Movies: How Does Sentiment Affect Success?

-Now that we have a better understanding of the most prevalent clusters, it appears that certain genres tend to be more emotional compared to others.
-But how does the presence of emotion impact the success of a movie, as measured by ratings and revenue?
-To analyze this, we will first classify the different emotions present in a movie.
+To uncover the key ingredients for a successful movie, it's important to consider whether there are higher-level features that can impact a film's success, such as the presence of emotions.
+What is the impact of non-emotional movies on their success compared to movies that do include emotions?
+Do positive or negative emotions play a particularly significant role in determining a movie's success?

+To analyze this, we will first classify the movies.
 A movie can be classified as positive, neutral, or negative if over 50% of the sentences in the movie are assigned one of these sentiment values (positive +1 / neutral 0 /negative -1).
 We can further categorize these movies as emotional (including both positive and negative movies) or non-emotional (consisting only of neutral movies).

 {% include emo_pl.html %}